mxreppy/scoir-user-login-challenge/README.md

 ```

 ### Client

 1. Verify that a nodejs install is available.
 The app was built and tested under v18.13.0 (LTS), but it is a simple and straightforward app, and probably runs fine on a wide variety of node versions.
 2. run `node --version` in a terminal to verify that node is available
-   3. run `npm --version` -- this was built and run with npm version 9.3.1
+3. run `npm --version` to check npm, this was built and run with npm version 9.3.1
 2. cd into the `client` directory
 3. run `npm install` to install the dependencies
 3. run `npm start` to launch the development server on port 3000
 4. The client is hardcoded to talk via CORS to the login api server running on `http://localhost:8000`
 5. User feedback is only to the browser console at this time.

 ## Assumptions

-## Notes and thoughts
+Authentication and authorization systems need to have a very good way to store passwords as well as manage them.
+Django offers this out of the box, and is a framework that I am familiar with, so I chose to use that.
+I would be very interested in good ways to do this in golang, but in the time scope available for this challenge, that was not possible.

+The server project is nearly all the starter django template, with one view for login.
+The logic is located in `server.backend.urls.login`.
+The settings files were lightly customized to allow valid CORS requests to come in.
+Although this is a minimally modified Django bootstrap install, it can easily scale to production for small and medium size volumes.

 I wanted to try out a simple react app with no origin node server dependencies, and as few third party libraries as possible.
 This is not remotely production ready yet, as successful login will need work in concert with an app that has state and context.
 But as a proof of concept it works.
 There is a start to error handling but in a real system, error handling will need to be more robust.
 Server errors and bad connections should be retried at least a few times before giving up.

+The client will need work to go to production, this is little more than a POC.
+At a minimum, components, component libraries and some kind of organized layout based on app design and function will be required.
+I wanted to install as few third party libraries as possible, as well as elim I was also interested in seeing how looks like to do CORS based auth http request direct from the React "component", with just modern browser features.   `fetch` may not suit all clients of a web app system, and may need to be replaced with a library like axios.

 ## Instructions